St Clair, New South Wales

 St Clair is a suburb of Sydney, in the state of New South Wales, Australia.
 It is 44 kilometres west of the Sydney central business district, in the local government area of the City of Penrith and is part of the Greater Western Sydney region.
 St Clair is within view of the Blue Mountains.

 History

 St Clair takes its name from a residential housing development established in 1970.

 The current St Clair Post Office opened on 17 March 1981.

 Aboriginal culture

 Traditionally, the area was inhabited by the indigenous Dharug people.
-By the year 1816 however, the Dharug people had been decimated by clashes with settlers and contracting diseases brought to the area by Europeans.
+However, by the year 1816, the Dharug people had been decimated by clashes with settlers and contracting diseases brought to the area by Europeans.
 As time passed, the traditional culture declined, as it did across the entire continent and they became increasingly dependent on the settlers for their survival.
 Although they had always maintained a camp on or around the Mamre estate (which is found adjacent to St Clair, in the suburb of St Marys, the Rev. Samuel Marsden now sought to encourage them to work in exchange for food and clothing.